2012–13 FC Bayern Munich season: August

 Pre-season continued into August Bayern.
 August started with a pre-season victory against 1.
 FC Kaiserslautern.
 Then in the LIGA total!
 Cup, Bayern lost in the semi-finals to Werder Bremen in a shoot-out on 4 August and won the third place match against Hamburger SV on 5 August.
 Bayern first competitive match was the DFL-Supercup on 12 August against Borussia Dortmund.
 Bayern won 2–1 with goals from Mario Mandžukić and Thomas Müller.
 Robert Lewandowski scored for Borussia Dortmund.
 The DFL-Supercup was Bayern's first trophy of the season.
 Bayern went on to defeat SV Seligenporten 3–1 in a friendly match on 15 August.
 Bayern then played in the first round of the DFB-Pokal against Jahn Regensburg on 20 August.
 Bayern won 4–0.
 Bayern got two goals from Mandžukić, a goal from Xherdan Shaqiri and a goal from Claudio Pizarro.
 Bayern finished August with their opening match of the Bundesliga campaign on 25 August against Greuther Fürth.
 Bayern won 3–0.
 Bayern got goals from Thomas Müller and Mandžukić.
 Thomas Kleine scored an own goal to put Bayern up 3–0.
 Bayern finished the matchday in first place in the league table.
-On 29 August, Karl Hopfner, Deputy Chairman of the Executive Board for Bayern Munich AG, announced he will leave the club on 31 December 2012 due to health reasons.
+On 29 August, Karl Hopfner, Deputy Chairman of the Executive Board for Bayern Munich AG, announced he will leave the club on 31 December 2012 for health reasons.
 Karl Hopfner applied for managing director of the club in October 1982 after seeing a job ad for the position in the Süddeutsche Zeitung.
 Hopfner had an interview in January 1983 and started as managing director in July 1983.
-The draw for the Group Stage of Champions League took place on 30 August.
+The draw for the group stage of Champions League took place on 30 August.
 Bayern were drawn against Valencia, Lille, and BATE Borisov.